Forest Action Plan

 Threats to Priority Landscapes in Nevada

 Nevada’s Forest Action Plan lists eleven significant threats to the state’s natural resources and identifies seventeen priority landscapes where the Nevada Division of Forestry (NDF) will focus effort.
 It also provides a long-term plan for how the NDF and cooperators will address their mitigation and management actions collaboratively through a Shared Stewardship approach.

 Best Management Practices

-Nevada’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the Nevada Division of Forestry, the Nevada Division of Environmental Protection and other agencies.
+Nevada’s best management practices (BMPs) program is regulatory for some water quality BMPs.
+The agencies responsible for BMPs policy development are the Nevada Division of Forestry and the Nevada Conservation Commission.